Testing Drinking Water for Lead in Schools and Daycares / Childcare Centers

 What Is Lead and How Is It Dangerous?

 Lead is a toxic metal that can be harmful to human health even at low exposures.
 Lead may contaminate drinking water by leaching from lead-containing plumbing or fixtures somewhere in the drinking water supply system within a building.
 The most common sources of lead in water include lead pipes (city supply or within the building), and faucets and fixtures within a building or structure.

 Symptoms of lead exposure in adults may include cardiovascular and kidney problems.
 More urgently, young children, infants and fetuses are especially sensitive to lead exposures with negative health effects of lead occur even at low exposure levels.
 Symptoms of childhood exposures include behavioral and learning difficulties, a low IQ, hearing loss and a delay in growth.

-Daycare / Childcare Lead in Water Requirements
+Illinois Daycare Requirements for Lead in Drinking Water